Monday-Friday7:30 a.m.-5:30 p.m.

 Wheat Ridge is incorporated.

-Golden Post Office collapses while under construction, killing one and injuring four.
+Golden Post Office building collapses while under construction, injuring four and killing Michael Dossie, the son of the foreman.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511